juba0x00/php/code/Projects/3zb/Admin_Features/readme.md

 # list.php

-# Listing the registed users
+# Listing the registered users

 - Note we added a new column in the **DataBase** called **admin**